curv3d/curv/docs/language/Strings.rst

   A ``$`` character only needs to be escaped if it is followed by ``_``, ``(``, ``[``, ``{`` or an alphabetic character.

+  See also: `Rationale for the character escape syntax`_.

+.. _`Rationale for the character escape syntax`: rationale/Char_Escape.rst

 String Literals with Variable Substitutions
   Curv supports variable substitutions beginning with ``$``.
   Within a string literal, ``$name`` or ``${name}`` substitutes the value